AmeryGration/dyad/docs/source/tutorials/tutorial_2.rst

 Recall that Dyad uses the day as the unit of time meaning that the unit of period is :math:`\mathrm{d}^{-1}`.

 The primary stars in question have primary masses of :math:`M_{1}/\text{M}_{\odot} \in [0.9, 1.2]` but the distributions of Duquennoy and Mayor are frequently assumed to hold for systems with red-giant primary stars, which have masses of :math:`0.8~\mathrm{M}_{\odot}`.
-Let us sample such the mass ratio and the period for such a population.
+Let us sample the mass ratio and the period for such a population.

 .. doctest:: python